navarrastar/locus/info/gear.md

     - They are almost dead and need every ounce of power they can find.
     - They believe the game will end before another auction phase takes place.
     - For some reason reading those three bullet points reminds me of freezing the canasta deck with a red 3

+## **What should the gear be**
+- Weapons
+- Actives
+- Passives
+- Modifiers
+- Upgrades

+**Item?** - Weapons, Actives, and Passives are considered items

+**Weapons**
+- Can bring one into fight.
+- Consists of light, heavy, S1, and S2 moves.

+**Active Skills**
+- Can bring 4 into fight.
+- Just an ability on a cd.

+**Passive Skills**
+- Can bring 3 into fight.
+- Funtionally, they are like Bazaar skills or STS relics.
+But in those games, you only accumulate relics and dont choose which ones to equip at any given time.
+So in that sense, they are similar to Dungeonborne rings with set bonuses.

+**Modifiers**
+- Every item can have 2 of these on it
+- Functionally, they are like TFT items

+**Upgrades**
+- Some way to upgrade items you have, which unlocks branches of a skill tree for that item.
+- Functionally, thay are like Lost Ark Tripods
+- Upgrading could happen when you come accross two items

+### **Difference between TFT and Bazaar shops**
+**TFT**
+- All items have the same number of levels (3)
+- Only offers level 1 items.
+- Each item has a rarity which combined with your level, determines the likelyhood of seeing it in the shop
+- To upgrade items, you must acquire 3 of the same item, and they will combine into 1 item of increased level.

+**Bazaar**
+- Items have a differing number of levels
+- Offers items of all possible levels.
+Except if you already own an instance of the item, in that case it can only ever be offered at the same level as your instance.
+- The item's level combined with your level determines the likelyhood of seeing it in the shop
+- To upgrade items, you must buy the item again from the shop, and they will combine into 1 item of increased level.